matanatar11/Drone-Raspberry-Pi/README.md

 4. Approve the connection of Raspberry Pi and ground station in your Zerotier account

-## Raspbrry pi intrnet briudg to Pixhawk and Connecting to ground station
+## Raspberry pi internet bridge to Pixhawk and Connecting to ground station

       sudo mavproxy.py --master=/dev/ttyAMA0 --baudrate 57600 --out [ip pc ground station]:14550